-Observed that this home does not have gutters.
+Observed that there are gutters all the way around this house.
 For your reference, gutters carry rain water from the roof and drain it away from the home and the foundation which prevents water damage to the soffits or foundation, discoloring of the siding materials and soil erosion.
-Recommend having a gutter system installed when you have the opportunity.
+Recommend cleaning your gutters twice year -- ideally in the spring and in the fall.